yoosuf/yoosuf.github.io/_posts/2023-06-01-how-i-do-water-fasting.md

 If you are considering water fasting, it is important to choose liquids that are safe and healthy.
 Water, unsweetened tea, and unsweetened coffee are all good choices.

 I hope you found this article interesting.
 If you have any questions or comments, please feel free to contact me.
-And if you found this article helpful, please consider subscribing to [my YouTube channel](https://www.youtube.com/@yoosufmo) for more fitness and heath related video content.
+And if you found this article helpful, please consider subscribing to [my YouTube channel](https://www.youtube.com/@yoosufmo) for more fitness and health related video content.